-The TOL Foreign Correspondent course is a great introduction to international reporting that teaches participants how to carve out a place in a changing, but still fascinating profession and make it work financially.
-Course participants will be trained by highly experienced foreign correspondents and complete a real-life reporting assignment under their guidance that can generate an invaluable clip for an early-career journalist.
-Trainees will also learn how to shoot illustrative photos to accompany their articles, an essential skill in a profession that increasingly values multimedia proficiency.
+The TOL Foreign Correspondent course was a great introduction to international reporting that teaches participants how to carve out a place in a changing, but still fascinating profession and make it work financially.
+Course participants were trained by highly experienced foreign correspondents and complete a real-life reporting assignment under their guidance that can generate an invaluable clip for an early-career journalist.
+Trainees also learnt how to shoot illustrative photos to accompany their articles, an essential skill in a profession that increasingly values multimedia proficiency.

-What will participants learn?
-By tapping into the trainers’ first-hand experiences, participants will learn the essential skills of international reporting, including:
+What did participants learn?
+By tapping into the trainers’ first-hand experiences, participants learnt the essential skills of international reporting, including:

 how to break into foreign reporting;